dproctor/personal-website/books.md

 - James: A Novel (Percival Everett)
 - The Origins of Totalitarianism (Hannah Arendt)
 - Life Together (Dietrich Bonhoeffer)
+- Empire of the Summer Moon: Quanah Parker and the Rise and Fall of the Comanches, the Most Powerful Indian Tribe in American History Paperback (S.
+  C. Gwynne)

 {% for post in site.posts %}
 <li>